CDataTeam/tripinfo/README.md

 **1) Implement the task, commit into github, share the repo with CDataTeam (by inviting the CDataTeam as a collaborator to your Github Repository), write clear steps to replicate your work and comment the codes.**
 **2) If you would like, you can use Tableau Online to present your visualization.**

-# Candidates can choose to complete Task 1 or Task 2:
+# Candidate can choose to complete Task 1 or Task 2:
 ## Task 1
 1. Reference DDL & DML script files to create physical database model.
 2. Process the raw data in zip folder and load the processed data model into a database for querying the results.